 One of the best ways to learn these skills is simply to read about them!
-You can read about them by reading articles like the ones we write here on this site!
-You can also read financial newspapers like the WSJ (Wall Street Journal) to better understand current event and the economy.
+If you can’t afford books, you can learn tons of valuable skills by reading articles right here on our site.
+You can also read financial newspapers like the WSJ (Wall Street Journal) to better understand current events and the economy.

 We often field questions regarding our favorite resources to learn even more about personal finance.
 Here are some of the best personal finance books around!

 Our Top Personal Finance Book Picks:

 Best Book For A Simple Roadmap To Financial Independence:

 This book is a personal cult favorite for a reason.
 It’s a well-written guide to simple money management.
 If you are looking for the steps you can take to build a better financial life for yourself, you should read/listen to this.
 There are no false promises or get-rich-quick schemes here.
 Just tried and tested advice from someone who’s been there before.
 The process is simple: avoid/eliminate debt, spend less than you earn, invest in low-cost index funds, and then sit back and wait for the magic of time and compound interest to do the rest.

 Best Book To Learn How To Invest Your Money In The Stock Market Using Simple Investment Strategies:

 If this book doesn’t convince you to stop picking individual stocks, then nothing will.
 This book helped shape our philosophy and we consider ourselves ‘Boggleheads’ when it comes to investing for the long-term.
 It’s a must-read for anyone looking to make their money work for them in the stock market.